ianpetrarca/hicetnunc_api_guide/README.md

 Hic et nunc is a decentralized NFT marketplace built on the Tezos blockchain.
 It allows uesrs to create, sell and interact with Tezos NFT's called OBJKTS that can hold a single artwork, 3d model, image, video, etc. When a user uploads their content to hic et nunc, the actual asset file is uploaded to [IPFS](https://ipfs.io/), a decentralized storage network.
 The user inputted metadata is uploaded and stored in the Tezos blockchain.

-### Resources and Links
+#### Hic et nunc Resources and Links
-- Hicetnunc Website
+- Hic et nunc Website
-- Hicetnunc Tools
+- Hic et nunc Tools
-- Hicetnunc Discord
+- Hic et nunc Discord
-- Hicetnunc Github
+- Hic et nunc Github

+#### Tezos Resources and Links
 - Tezos blocker explorer
 - Better Call Dev API
 - TZKT.IO API
--
+- Tezos Official Website

 ### Decentralized System